The Ultimate Guide to Product Operations: Navigating the Emerging Field

 What is Solution Design & Architecture:

 SolutionDesign and Architecture (SD&A) is an in-depth IT scoping and review process that bridges the gap between your current IT environments, technologies, and the customer and business needs in order to deliver maximum return-on-investment.
-A proper design and architecture document also documents the approach, methodology and required steps to delivery the solution.
+A proper design and architecture document also documents the approach, methodology and required steps to deliver the solution.

 SD&A are actually two distinct disciplines.
 Solution Architect’s, with a balanced mixed of technical and business skills, write up the technical design of an environment and work out how to achieve a solution from a technical perspective.
 Solution Designers put the solution together and price it up based from assistance from the architect.